[Spoiler: this will be a very honest and transparent post]

-- A CV is “only a piece of paper with words” – the majority of people writing CVs are not experts in writing them; they are not experts in the job market or in how to position themselves against competing candidates; they are experts in their own fields.
+- A CV is “only a piece of paper with words” – the majority of people writing CVs are not experts in writing them; they are not experts in the job market or in positioning themselves against competing candidates; they are experts in their own fields.

 - Most ATS match the words from the job description against the words from a candidate’s CV; the problem?
 See above.

-- When setting selection criteria, we might be doing it too narrowly – at least that’s what we, Career Angels, did.
-We had always excluded candidates in the CV selection stage who did not have at least 5 years of experience in recruitment from a recruitment firm.
-We believed it to be an important criteria.
-We were wrong.
+- When setting selection criteria, we might do it too narrowly – at least that’s what we, Career Angels, did.
+In the CV selection stage, we had always excluded candidates who did not have at least 5 years of experience in recruitment at a recruitment company.
+We believed it to be an important criterion.
+Once again, we were proved wrong.

 What we’ve changed:

-- We allow (almost) all candidates into the recruitment process with the right level of seniority (which is still important for our clients who are between 35 and 60 years old) who are somehow connected to the job market and people development.
+- We allow (almost) all candidates into the recruitment process if they boast the right level of seniority (which is still important for our clients who are between 35 and 60 years old) and are somehow connected to the job market and people development.

-- We encourage all candidates to apply: after a career break, freelancers, out of m/p_aternity leave, unemployed, employed, managers and specialists.
+- We encourage all candidates to apply: after a career break, freelancers, out of maternity or paternity leave, unemployed, employed, managers and specialists.

-- The process itself: if a candidate passes all four tests, we have a feedback session with them (instead of an interview) and offer them cooperation on the spot.
+- The process itself: if a candidate passes all four tests, we hold a feedback session with them (instead of an interview) and offer them cooperation on the spot.

-- All rejected experienced candidates receive a feedback session.
-All rejected junior candidates receive written feedback.
+- All rejected experienced candidates also receive a feedback session.
+The rejected junior candidates in particular receive written feedback.
 That practice boosts our employer branding and candidate experience substantially.

 Why does this work?
 The tests look at natural talents and competencies, not what might or might not be in a CV – a piece of paper with words.
-We avoid (un)conscious bias during interviews.
+Additionally, the tests help us avoid (un)conscious biases during interviews.

 It was a bold move.
 But it works and it’s efficient.